Yelp/paasta/docs/source/autoscaling.rst

   :delay: the number of seconds the decision policy must wait before fetching new data.
 Defaults to 600.
 :bespoke:
   Allows a service author to implement their own autoscaling.

+Note that while all decision policies allow you to specify a ``delay``, services are only autoscaled once every 300 seconds so setting a lower delay will have no effect.

 How to create a custom autoscaling method
 -----------------------------------------